-Limited Tender for fire and smoke detection system
+Limited Tender for fire suppression system

-This is an RFQ (Request for Quote) for supply, installation, commissioning and testing of utility smoke and fire detection system as part of a limited tender for the Centre for Nano Science and Engineering (CeNSE.) at IISc., Bangalore.
+This is an RFQ (Request for Quote) for supply, installation, commissioning and testing of utility fire suppression system as part of a limited tender for the Centre for Nano Science and Engineering (CeNSE.) at IISc., Bangalore.

 CeNSE is a multidisciplinary research department at IISc that houses a 14,000 sq. ft. cleanroom and characterization facility used by 50 faculty members from various disciplines at IISc.
-CeNSE also runs a program called Indian Nano electronics Users Program (INUP) which has allowed 4200 participants from more than 700 universities and institutes all over India to use the facilities at CeNSE.
-Consequently, any utility/facility at CeNSE receives significant exposure to scientific community at IISc and beyond.
+CeNSE is also a userfacility which has hosted over 6000 participants from more than 700 universities and institutes all over the world.
+Consequently, any tool in CeNSE receives significant exposure to scientific community in India and beyond.
 The vendors are requested to factor in the value of this exposure in to their quotes.
-Details of existing facilities and INUP program can be gleaned from: